bwl21/zupfmanager/README.md

 4. Save output files to the specified directory

 ## Data Model
+# Data Model - This section describes the data model used by Zupfmanager.

 Zupfmanager uses a simple data model with three main entities: